NonoHM/nonohm.github.io/_posts/2024-02-11-THM-Introduction-to-Cryptography.md

 - **Integrity**: Even minor modifications lead to gibberish plaint text.
 - **Authenticity**: Only the conserned parts must know the key.

-These two programsare widely use for symmetric but asymmetric encryption as well:
+These two programs are widely use for symmetric but asymmetric encryption as well:

 * GNU Privacy Guard
 * OpenSSL Project